mtlynch/mtlynch.io/_posts/2019-07-15-hire-a-writer.md

 Obviously, you're not going to hire every writer you find.
 You need a way to evaluate candidates based on their profile.
 You don't have much information to go on.

 Some guides recommend asking writers to produce a custom sample for you where you buy it if you like it, but "let them keep it" and pay them nothing if it's not what you're looking for.
 I don't do this, because it violates my fundamental hiring principle.
 I think top-tier writers are uninterested in spending hours on an assignment they'd only *maybe* receive payment for.

+Writing is really hard.
+The ones who are good at it focus on it exclusively.
+People who are expert copywriters and WordPress designers are generally not very good at either.
+If you were searching for someone to perform your brain surgery, how would you feel about a doctor who said, "I'm an expert neurosurgeon and an expert auto mechanic."

 ### Bio